-Would the project: Significance Determination for the Revised Project in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant impacts? changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
-Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
-LTS-M LTS-M No No No b) Exposure of persons to or generation of excessive groundbome vibration or groundbome noise levels?
+a) Would the project: Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
+Significance Determination from the 2018 Final SEIS/EIR LTS-M Significance Determination for the Revised Project LTS-M identified significant impacts?
+No impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
+No Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels?
 LTS LTS No No No c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project?
 LTS-M LTS-M No No No d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project?
 SU SU No No No e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
 NI NI No No No f) For a project located in the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
 NI NI No No No